Ohio State Buckeyes football

-As of 2017, the football program is valued at $1.5 - 2 billion, the highest valuation of any such program in the country.
+As of 2025, the Ohio State football program was valued at $2–2.5 billion, the highest valuation of any such program in the country.
+Notable team symbols include the Brutus Buckeye mascot and two fight songs: "Across the Field" and "Buckeye Battle Cry".
+Ohio State's fiercest and most important rivalry is with the Michigan Wolverines.

+As of September 1st, 2025, Ohio State is currently ranked number 1.

+History

 Early history (1890–1950)

 After early attempts at forming a team in 1886 (led by future Nebraska governor Chester Hardy Aldrich) and 1887, football was ultimately established at the university in 1890.
-On the site of the first OSU game, on the campus of Ohio Wesleyan University in Delaware, Ohio, on May 3, 1890, the Delaware County Historical Society has set an historical marker.
+On the site of the first OSU game, on the campus of Ohio Wesleyan University in Delaware, Ohio, on May 3, 1890, the Delaware County Historical Society has set a historical marker.
 Some histories of Ohio State football credit George Cole, an undergraduate, and Alexander S. Lilley with introducing the sport to the campus.
-More recent research has challenged that claim, stating that George Cole persuaded Lilley to coach the football team during its first full season that fall.
+More recent research has challenged that claim, stating that George Cole did not persuade Lilley to coach the football team until after its first full season began that fall.
 OSU's first home game took place at 2:30 p.m. on November 1, 1890.
 They played the University of Wooster on the site that was then called Recreation Park.
 Just east of historic German Village, the park occupied the north side of Schiller (now Whittier), between Ebner and Jaeger, in what is now Schumacher Place.
 OSU lost the game, 64–0.
 Over the next eight years, under a number of coaches, the team played to a cumulative record of 31 wins, 39 losses, and 2 ties.
 The first game against the University of Michigan, in Ann Arbor, was a 34–0 loss in 1897, a year that saw the low point in Buckeye football history with a 1–7–1 record.
 Jack Ryder was Ohio State's first paid coach, earning $150 per season, and lost his first game, against Oberlin College and John Heisman, on October 15, 1892.
 In 1899 the university hired John Eckstorm to bring professional coaching skills to the program and immediately went undefeated.
 In 1901, however, center John Sigrist was fatally injured in a game against Western Reserve University and the continuation of football at Ohio State was in serious question.
 Although the school's athletic board let the team decide its future, Eckstorm resigned.
 In 1912, football underwent a number of developments that included joining the Western Conference, making football as part of a new Department of Athletics, and hiring Lynn W. St. John to be athletic director.